 The City has recently approved various projects utilizing RAC or Flex units and is also processing various projects for which RAC or Flex units are needed in order to allow a residential component.

-Currently, there are 676 RAC units remaining in the pool of available RAC units.
-(This number would be decreased to 356 RAC units should the City Commission approve the Nine Hundred Project scheduled for the Commission hearing of June 1, 2016).
+Currently, there are 356 RAC units remaining in the pool of available RAC units.
 The pool is for all currently vacant parcels and parcels that could accommodate additional dwelling units in accordance with the applicable zoning regulations.
 The City's residential unit pool also includes 404 flexibility units (of which 259 units must be affordable) and 289 Reserve units remaining in Flex Zone 93, the applicable flexibility zone.

+Since the property is located within the City's Regional Activity Center, RAC units may also be allocated by the City Commission to the property, in addition to Flex or Reserve Units.

-The 350 units proposed by the applicant results in a density of 232 dwelling units per acre on the 1.47 acre parcel.
-In order to achieve the proposed density, the applicant is requesting 275 RAC Units and 75 Flexibility units be assigned to this project from the City's Residential Unit Pool.
-Currently, the City is in the process of preparing an application to Broward County to increase the number of RAC units for the area.
-The application is subject to Broward County Commission approval.
+The 294 units proposed by the applicant results in a density of 200 dwelling units per acre on the 1.47 acre parcel.
+Based on the size of the parcel, the maximum number of Flex or Reserve units that can be assigned to this Project pursuant to the City's Comprehensive Plan is 73 units.
+The other 221 units necessary to achieve the total 294 units proposed would need to be allocated from the RAC Unit pool.

+Currently, the City is in the process of preparing for City Commission consideration, the proper application to file with Broward County to increase the number of RAC units for the area.
+The application is subject to approval by both the City Commission and Broward County Commission.